22.214.171.124 Substitution Notation

-Run-time substitution of LabTalk variables and variable expressions occurs routinely during Origin graphing and analysis operations.
-It also a cornerstone of any repetitive batch operation (import, analysis, graphing and graph export).
+The substitution of LabTalk variables and expressions occurs routinely in Origin.
+Since the value of the substituted string is unknown until the statement is actually executed, it's called run-time string substitution.
+It is also the cornerstone of any repetitive batch operation (import, analysis, graphing and graph export).

 Types of Substitution